alinealvim/ProjectMyBookShelf/README.md

 A web application designed to help users build and maintain a consistent reading habit — making progress visible, reducing friction, and increasing motivation over time.

-Developed as part of a Technical Specialist programme in Information Systems Programming.
+This project was developed as part of a Technical Specialist programme in Information Systems Programming.

 ---